lodimasq/batch-checkpoint-merger/README.md

      - ```start venv\Scripts\pythonw.exe -m batch_checkpoint_merger```
    - Using the launcher script from the repo: [win_run_only.bat](https://gitcdn.link/cdn/lodimasq/batch-checkpoint-merger/master/launcher_scripts/win_run_only.bat) (Right click > Save)
      - (Optional) Rename the file to something memorable
-     - Move to your stable-diffusion-webui folder
+     - Move/save to your stable-diffusion-webui folder
      - Run the script to open

 #### Linux